larpo1/lavanda-website/src/pages/blog/2020-05-07-how-to-get-a-direct-booking-website-without-paying-for-it.md

   <h3><strong>Step 5</strong><span style="font-weight: 400;">: Don&rsquo;t get too bogged down in making it your own. </span></h3>

   <p><span style="font-weight: 400;">If you have a brand that you&rsquo;ve been building up over years and a solid customer base, then you should absolutely consider having a site that reflects the elements that your customers have grown to know and love.
-However, if you are starting out or have not been regularly advertising, avoid the pitfalls of slowing yourself down and focusing on things such as custom fonts, fancy animations and a dog in sunnies in the corner of every image (though that does sound kinda cool).</span></p>
+However, if you are starting out or have not been regularly advertising, avoid the pitfalls of slowing yourself down and focusing on things such as custom fonts, fancy animations and a dog in sunnies in the corner of every image (though that does sound kinda cool).
+You can add all of those things as you grow.</span></p>

   <p>&nbsp;</p>

-  <p><span style="font-weight: 400;">A direct-booking website that is ready-to-go and takes into account the above elements, while allowing you to add your logo, address, images and providing you with a place to manage your own content is all you need to get going in this brave new world.</span></p>
+  <p><span style="font-weight: 400;">A direct-booking website that is ready-to-go and takes into account the above elements, while allowing you to add your logo, address, images and listings is all you need to get going in this brave new world.</span></p>

-  <p><span style="font-weight: 400;">If you need help getting started or are struggling to find a partner to help you, well this </span><a href="https://www.cnbc.com/2020/05/06/airbnb-hosts-are-building-their-own-direct-booking-websites-in-revolt.html"><span style="font-weight: 400;">CNBC article</span></a><span style="font-weight: 400;"> makes mention of one company I know that could help.
-Here&rsquo;s an example I found online: *insert Lavanda DBW*</span></p>
+  <p><span style="font-weight: 400;">If you need help getting started or are struggling to find a partner to help you, well this </span><a href="https://www.cnbc.com/2020/05/06/airbnb-hosts-are-building-their-own-direct-booking-websites-in-revolt.html" target="_blank" rel="noopener"><span style="font-weight: 400;">CNBC article</span></a><span style="font-weight: 400;"> makes mention of one Property Management Solution that can help today.&nbsp;</span></p>

   <p><span style="font-weight: 400;">---------------</span></p>